-The Company is subject to interest rate risk arising from its \$300 million term loan, \$300 million delayed draw term loan, amounts drawn on its \$1 billion revolving long-term bank credit facilities, and its \$50 million unsecured notes payable, all of which bear interest at adjusted term SOFR plus a spread.
+The Company is subject to interest rate risk arising from both of its term loans of \$300 million and \$300 million respectively, \$300 million delayed draw term loan, amounts drawn on its \$1 billion revolving long-term bank credit facilities, and its \$50 million unsecured notes payable, all of which bear interest at adjusted term SOFR plus a spread.

-The Company generally fixes the rates for adjusted Term SOFR based borrowings for periods of one to three months.
+The Company generally fixes the rates for adjusted Term SOFR based borrowings.
 The interest rates on amounts drawn on debt agreements and on any future borrowings will vary and are unpredictable.
 Increases in interest rates on new debt issuances may result in a material increase in financial charges.

 The Company has the ability to enter into derivative financial instruments that would effectively fix its cost of current and future borrowings for an extended period of time.
-The Company has floating-to-fixed interest rate swaps outstanding to hedge up to \$225 million of its floating interest rate exposure on a designated portion of certain long-term debt agreements.
+The Company has floating-to-fixed interest rate swaps outstanding to hedge up to \$200 million of its floating interest rate exposure on a designated portion of certain long-term debt agreements.
 The interest rate swap contracts are designated as cash flow hedges and qualify for hedge accounting.
-Refer to note 15(b) for additional information.
+Refer to note 14(b) for additional information.